cenima-ibama/indicar_tools/README.md

 #### Commands:

-**Process**: Process: creates RGB, NDVI and a raster change detection file containing the losses in the vegetation of the imagery in comparison with the NDVI of the same scene generated 16 days ago.
+**Process**: creates RGB, NDVI and a raster change detection file containing the losses in the vegetation of the imagery in comparison with the NDVI of the same scene generated 16 days ago.

+The NDVI and change detection images can only be created to Landsat 8 imagery.

     indicar process path